Residential Bridging Loans

 Interest Rates: Rates can be higher than those of traditional mortgages due to the short-term nature and perceived higher risk.
 Rates may be fixed or variable.

-Repayment Options: Bridging loans can have various repayment options, such as monthly interest payments, retained, rolled-up interest, or a combination of both.
+Interest Options: Bridging loans can have various repayment options, such as monthly interest payments, retained, rolled-up interest, or a combination of both.

 Exit Strategy: Lenders will require a clear plan for repaying the loan, typically through the sale of the existing property or refinancing.

-Individuals: Bridging loans are available to individuals, including homeowners, property investors, and developers.
+Borrower: Bridging loans are available to individuals, including homeowners, property investors, and developers.

 Exit Strategy: A viable plan for repaying the loan must be demonstrated to the lender.
+Typically this will be through refinance or sale of an asset.

 Property Chain Breaks